FindMySchool LogoFindMySchool

 The Squire Performing Arts Centre isn't just a facility; it's a working theatre where girls learn technical production, stage management, lighting, and sound alongside acting.
 Professional partnerships with City Arts, Unite the Scene, and Mish Mash bring external expertise.
 The main school production involves substantial casts and orchestras.
 Drama clubs run continuously, with opportunities for everyone from budding actresses to set designers.

 The 1875 Sports Centre, opened in 2023 and named after the school's founding year, houses a fully equipped fitness suite, yoga and Pilates studio, and a refurbished sports hall.
 Girls compete in traditional sports (netball, hockey, cross-country) and newer offerings (football, cricket, basketball).
-The school boasts county-level players and international representatives.
+The school offers county-level players and international representatives.
 Rowing has gained particular momentum in recent years.
 The climbing wall and assault course provide adventure-based activity for all.

 The PE department has been finalists five times in the Nottinghamshire Sports Review of the Year awards.
 Girls participate in GDST rallies and local league competitions; teams represent the school at county and regional level.
 Sports clubs operate at lunch and after school, and house competitions drive participation across the year groups.